RBS- First Active Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Given that your lender is RBS- First Active your lawyer must to check the RBS- First Active conveyancing instructions contained in the Part of CML Handbook for RBS- First Active .
+As you are obtaining a mortgage with RBS- First Active your lawyer must to check the RBS- First Active conveyancing instructions contained in the Part of CML Handbook for RBS- First Active .
 The CML Handbook contains minimum requirements for solar panel roof-space leases, and solicitors are required to report to RBS- First Active where a lease does not meet these requirements.
 The requirements relate to the installation of panels on properties in England and Wales.
-The CML are developing guidance for Northern Ireland and Scotland.
+Requirements for Scotland are due in the near future.

 Copyright © Lexsure Limited, 2025